ctrl-freaks/freezeframe.js/README.md

 npm test
 ```

-- If you are part of the ctrl-freakz organization, you can publish directly to npm:
+- If you are part of the ctrl-freaks organization, you can publish directly to npm:

 ```bash
 lerna publish